-A relatively narrow range of habitats has been recorded with the site in question having been pasture land for many years and improved through utilisation of fertiliser and farm yard manure.
+There are a relatively narrow range of habitats on site, having been arable land for many years.

-No standing water is evident within 500 metres of the site and therefore no survey for Great Crested Newts or other amphibians was necessary other than the land other noted habitats were the surrounding hedgerows and off site tree plantations.
+No standing water is evident within 200 metres of the site and therefore no survey for Great Crested Newts or other amphibians was necessary.
+Other than the land, other noted habitats were the surrounding hedgerows and off site tree plantations.